How to Implement "A Design Sprint 3 Days Instead of 5"

 And finally, Friday: test it out in real life.

 So how we did it?

-Here is a tricky moment of the story: we got only two days for the workshop while one needs at least four (according to AJ&Smart edition).
+Here is a tricky moment of the story: we got only two days for the workshop, while one needs at least four (according to AJ&Smart edition).
 Or better five, in a classic version.
-This meant shrinking, combining, merging, splitting and removing things in the craziest variations.
+This meant shrinking, combining, merging, splitting, and removing things in the craziest variations.
 We were preparing the workshop details for around two weeks.
 We created an agenda, selected questions, and prepared stationery.
 I got a copy of the book on my Kindle.
-Our team was lock N load to bring something really hilarious into the world :)
+Our team was locked N load to bring something really hilarious into the world :)

 On the eve of the workshop, we explained the agenda to the client for a more clear mutual understanding and productive study time.

 We started the interviews with ten product users.
 They were asked to reframe pain points as opportunities and challenges of the product using How-Might-We's (HMW's) "magic" words and write them down one by one.

 Then we collected their notes and put them on the user journey map.
 In a short period of time, we got a general picture of the whole project with its stages and peculiarities.
 Sticky notes were everywhere: on the table, on the walls, and even on windows.

 For no less than half an hour, we were calculating the most common answers.
 Everyone got literally over-excited: it was a fun interactive process.
 When the last sticker was placed, both our team and our client got extremely surprised with the results.
 The real problem was hidden in a completely different place than we expected.
 This exercise let us look at the project from a different angle and brought brand new ideas for discussion to the table.

 It was time for another stage of note-taking and lightning demo.